 b) Combination Locks.
 Students assigned to a room with combination locks are prohibited from issuing or in any way communicating the combination to their room to any person or persons.
 Combinations will be changed as occupants officially move out of rooms.
 If a combination change becomes necessary as a result of the combination being communicated to others by the student, the student will be billed for the cost of the combination change.

 Liability.
 The University shall not be liable directly or indirectly for theft, destruction, or loss of money, valuables, or other personal property, belonging to, or in the custody of, the student for any cause whatever, or whether such losses occur in the student rooms, storage areas, public areas, hallways, or in the baggage related to shipment or storage.
-The student is encouraged to carry personal property insurance.
+The University provides no insurance for personal possessions.
+Students must have their own insurance or be included under their family’s insurance policy.
 The University is not responsible for personal property left behind by students after the date of their withdrawal, transfer, departure, suspension, eviction or dismissal from any accommodation in University housing.
 Students are particularly encouraged to remove all valuables from their accommodations during periods of absence or during University vacations.
 In the event of mechanical difficulty (air conditioning, heat, hot water and other equipment) or interruptions of electrical power or water service, the University will make reasonable efforts to restore service; however, there will be no reduction of housing charges because of such failure.
 In the event of damage by fire, water, steam or other causes which render the room or apartment wholly unfit for occupancy, the University reserves the right to reassign the student to alternative University housing accommodations.
 If alternate quarters are not available, this Agreement may be terminated and the student shall not be entitled to recompense for damages except for a pro-rated housing fee refund.

 Communication.
-The University of New Hampshire and Department of Housing often communicate with students on official matters in written form.
-The progression of technology has prompted the University to adapt both its administrative and educational communications to benefit from this technology.
+The University of New Hampshire and Department of Housing often communicate with students on official matters in written form and through the use of various technologies.
 In those instances when the University chooses to communicate with students through technology (including but not limited to email, portal communications, and electronic messaging), it often does so with the use of University-generated UNH Username (IT ID).
 The University will provide and maintain this UNH Username (IT ID); it will be the responsibility of the student to monitor official communication sent by the University to this UNH Username on the UNH e-mail system, as well as those posted to the UNH Portal (MyUNH/Blackboard) and accessible with this UNH username.

 Entry/Inspection.
-University staff members reserve the right to enter a student’s room or apartment at any time, whether or not the student is present to (a) perform maintenance (b) to conduct fire inspections (c) during an emergency (d) to enforce safety or health expectations.
+University staff members reserve the right to enter a student’s room or apartment at any time, whether or not the student is present to (a) perform maintenance (b) to conduct fire/safety inspections (c) during an emergency (d) to enforce safety or health expectations.

 a) Advance notice is not required unless maintenance is expected to be substantially disruptive to students.